Implementing a Custom Low Stock Activity

 Complete the Low Stock Activity

-The low stock activity is comprised of backend logic to perform the activity itself.
-Do the following:
+The low stock activity comprises of backend logic to perform the activity itself.

 Add Business Logic to execute

-In our example, we add a warning message that is added to Liferay’s logs.
+This adds a warning message to Liferay’s logs.

 .